Asian shares mostly lower despite US markets rally

 A man walks past an electronic stock board showing Japan's Nikkei 225 index at a securities firm in Tokyo Friday, Oct.
 26, 2018.
 Asian shares were mostly higher Friday, cheered by a jump on Wall Street as strong earnings reports from market bellwethers like Microsoft and Comcast gave a confidence boost to investors shaken by the recent wave of selling.
 (AP Photo/Eugene Hoshiko)

-Asian shares have turned lower after early gains, despite the overnight jump on Wall Street.
+Asian shares turned mostly lower after early gains Friday, despite the overnight jump on Wall Street.
 Worries over corporate earnings, trade and the outlook for growth weighed on sentiment.

 Continue Reading Below